google/disapproved-ads-auditor/README.md

 ## What is it?

-A script to collect all disapproved apps (excluding ads with policy topics from "non_critical_topics.json") in order to avoid account suspension.
+A tool to collect all disapproved apps (excluding ads with policy non critical topics from "non_critical_topics.json") in order to avoid account suspension.

 Options to:
 - Only audit the ads